dalenguyen/angular-challenges/README.md

 If you have a better solution to a problem, you can help to improve it by creating a PR or a discussion to discuss it further.

-This project is open-source, fell free to contribute to this.
+This project is open-source, feel free to contribute to this.

 ## Run the application